-- pre-construction monitoring baseline;
+- Ppre-construction monitoring baseline;

-- construction monitoring routine; and
+- Ceonstruction monitoring routine; and

-- construction monitoring event based.
+- Ceonstruction monitoring event based.

-8.4.1 Monitoring sites
+7.4.18.4.1 Monitoring sites

-Monitoring site locations (see Ecology Constraints Map, Appendix A to the ELMP) and methods are summarised in Table 8.1.
+Monitoring site locations will be added to the (see-Ecology Constraints Map, Appendix A) to the ELMP and methods are summarised in Table 8.1.
 Coordinates represent the proposed water quality sampling point.
 Coordinates for the exact survey reaches will be collected during the first survey round.